jmandel/cms-rfi-collab/index.md

 CMS should avoid becoming an app "approver" for general health tools, which could stifle innovation.
 Focus on open, secure, comprehensive data pipes, allowing the market and patients to determine value.

 ### PC-8.
 In your experience, what health data is readily available and valuable to patients or their caregivers or both?
-**a.
-What data is valuable, but hard for patients and caregivers, or app developers and other technical vendors, to access for appropriate and valuable use (for example, claims data, clinical data, encounter notes, operative reports, appointment schedules, prices)?**

 While basic structured data (USCDI) is increasingly available, much of the richest data remains difficult to access programmatically.